Publisher pulls book by Hillary Clinton's pastor, citing plagiarism

 Abingdon Press was "alarmed to discover other content unattributed by the author," Milford continued in a statement.

 "Abingdon Press has zero tolerance for plagiarism.
 Consequently, we have discontinued sales, will remove existing copies from all sales outlets, and will have them destroyed along with our existing inventory."
 Milford said the publisher is contacting all writers and contributors involved.

-Shillady could not immediately be reached for comment.
+"I deeply regret my actions," Shillady said Tuesday.
+"I was wrong and there is no excuse for it.
+I apologize to those whose work I mistakenly did not attribute.
+I apologize to those I have disappointed, including Secretary Hillary Clinton, Abingdon Press, and all the writers and others who have helped me publish and promote this book.
+I ask for everyone's forgiveness."

 Clinton appears on the cover of "Strong for a Moment Like This," and wrote a foreword for the book praising Shillady and his writings.
 She is scheduled to appear at an event this Thursday in New York promoting the book.
 A spokesman for Clinton did not respond immediately to a request for comment.

-Note: This article has been updated to include a response from the book's author, the Rev. Bill Shillady.